Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Natasha Denona Mark Your Liquid Lips ($25; sephora.com)

 "This is a comfortable formula that isn't too dry," Barnes says.
 "To keep a liquid lip lasting, exfoliate your lips prior to applying to soften the lips.
 Then go over them with your foundation to create a base."
-There are 19 shades available to suit any mood and occasion — ranging from the shade Raw, a neutral nude to Monatomic, a vampy deep violet — of this paraben-free liquid lipstick.
+There are 19 shades available to suit any mood and occasion — ranging from the shade Raw, a neutral nude, to Monatomic, a vampy deep violet — of this paraben-free liquid lipstick.

 _______________________________________________________________________________